SovereignCloudStack/standards/Standards/scs-0008-v1-status-page-create-decision.md

 webhooks, e.g. chat/messenger)

 * As a CSP Operator, I want to be able to flag a component with a new status quick and easy
-  * updating the status of a component should not be hard brainwork and minimize the possibilty
+  * to minimize the probability of making errors, updating the status of a component should not be hard brainwork
   * updates can be both machine generated status changes (triggered e.g. by health monitoring) as well as updates from human operators
   * updating a status should allow the CSP Operator to do that in a fashion that either pushes